sentclose/sentc-docs/docs/guide/create-app.md

 As Sentc only stores the required data, which includes only the username and encrypted keys, you may require additional information from your users, such as an email address or their full name.

-To change the options, simply click on the row of the endpoint and choose public, secret, or block (which means no token can access this endpoint).
+To change the options, click on the row of the endpoint and choose public, secret, or block (which means no token can access this endpoint).

 Additionally, you can choose other quick options by clicking on the "LAX" button to allow the public token access to all endpoints.